-An extra interior cable television jack is available on your unit as an option.
-The exterior jack for use on the door side of the unit is installed as standard.
-A standard feature on this unit is the telephone hook up.
-This feature includes the connector for the incoming telephone line and one telephone outlet inside the unit.
-As an option, an additional telephone outlet may be installed.
+Optional on your unit are two cable television jacks.
+One is an interior jack installed where specified.
+The other is an exterior jack for use on the door side of the unit.
+An additional feature in this unit is the telephone hook up.
+This includes the connector for the incoming telephone line and one telephone outlet inside the unit.